kwitophurr/kwitophurr.github.io/_posts/2017-06-01-Election-Neural-Net.markdown

 The voting turnout nationwide looks like this:

-{% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/national_turnout.jpg" description="_Figure 4: Voter turnout.
+{% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/national_turnout.jpg" description="Figure 4: Voter turnout.
 Turnout doesn't vary as much county-to-county as does political leaning, but there are still some trends that you can identify.
-Click on the image to download a high-resolution version._" highres="https://christian-johnson.github.io/election-neural-net/plots/national_turnout.tiff?raw=true" %}
+Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/national_turnout.tiff?raw=true" %}

 Again, we can predict the turnout in the same state-by-state manner as we predicted the vote share, and the residuals are plotted below:

-{% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/turnout_residmap.jpg" description="_Figure 5: National voter turnout residuals.
+{% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/turnout_residmap.jpg" description="Figure 5: National voter turnout residuals.
 The color is scaled such that counties that had a lower turnout than expected are brown/orange, while higher-than-expected turnout is colored in purple (Not using the red-blue color scheme here because turnout doesn't necessarily correlate with political party).
-Click on the image to download a high-resolution version.__" highres="https://christian-johnson.github.io/election-neural-net/plots/turnout_residmap.tiff?raw=true" %}
+Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/turnout_residmap.tiff?raw=true" %}

 The results show a couple things that make sense in hindsight- for starters, it appears that a lot of Mormons in Utah decided to sit the election out rather than vote for someone they didn't like.